Fine Stratification of Survey Experiments: Empirical Results

 We evaluate each of these designs on data from experimental papers published in the AER between May 2021 and November 2022.
 We exclude papers for which data is unavailable or that do not fit into our framework for various reasons, e.g.\ having multiple interventions on the same unit with a time series structure.
 The included papers are \cite{abebe2021}, \cite{baysan2022}, \cite{casey2021}, \cite{dellavigna2022}, \cite{domurat2021}, \cite{hussam2022}, and \cite{lowe2021}.
-We additionally include data from \cite{banerjee2021}, a study with significant treatment effect heterogeneity as recently analyzed by \cite{chernozhukov2023experiments}, as well as data from the Oregon health insurance experiment, reported in \cite{finkelstein2012}, for a total of $N=9$.
+We also include \cite{banerjee2021}, as well as \cite{finkelstein2012}, for a total of $N=9$.